Tutorial

 target

 BIDS root, or a parent containing one or more BIDS roots (the parent form is what bidsmgr-convert writes into).
-Every BIDS root underneath is processed in turn unless --dataset narrows it.
+Omit when using --project.

 Options